eboileau/dhart-utils/README.md

 Pinned version of selected dependencies are listed in the _requirements.txt_ file for reproducible installation.

-## RNA bulk data processing
+## RNA bulk data download and processing

-`accession.py` works for downloading bulk RNA data.
+`accession.py` can download bulk RNA data.
 When processing bulk data, the following flags are important to set in `wrangling.py`:

 - `-b, --bulk`
 - `--do-normalise`